Notes on Ray Dalio's Principles: Life and Work

 reflect the typical experience across all current employees.

-- Dalio presents the notion of an
+- Dalio presents the notion of an idea meritocracy , built on

 individuals' believability.
 Dalio clearly distinguishes this from a